-Serial arsonist forcing woman to move out of her apartment; several family member’s cars set on fire
+Serial arsonist forcing woman to move out of her apartment; several family members’ cars set on fire

 “This is the fourth vehicle we have lost since we moved over here,” she said.
 “It’s done a lot to us.
 We’ve lost jobs, and kids have not been able to get to school on time.
 It has done a lot to our family.
 It’s crazy.”

 We spoke to the woman who used to live in the same apartment.
 In January, Brittney Vance filed a police report after three of her cars, two of them rentals, were set on fire.
-She said her roommate’s vehicle was also destroyed by fire.
+She said her roommate’s boyfriend’s vehicle was also destroyed by fire.

 Back in May, the Memphis Fire Department said they were investigating the fires.